Gravel — Product Requirements Document

 • REFERENCE.md — complete API reference (1-for-1 with headers)

-• PRD (this document) — architecture and requirements
+• PRD (this document) — architecture, requirements, direction

 • examples/ — runnable tutorials in Python and C++